edheltzel/flightdeck-esbuild/README.md

 ## [ 🧰 Getting Started ](#getting-started)

-All version of Flightdeck use NodeJS.
-So a very minimal and basic knowledge of Node and Git should be had when using Flightdeck as your launchpad.
+All version of flightdeck use NodeJS.
+So a very minimal and basic knowledge of Node and Git should be had when using flightdeck as your launchpad.

-> In the future, we plan to include Docker and make all Flightdeck starters available as a Yeoman and/or NPM package.
+> In the future, we plan to include Docker and make all flightdeck starters available as a Yeoman and/or NPM package.

 ### [🧯 Prerequisites ](#prerequisites)